Free Shipping Statistics: Key Trends & Insights for 2025

 -

-Dynamic rule-based shipping engine: Automate shipping eligibility based on cart value, location, or customer segment.
+Dynamic rule-based shipping engine: Automate shipping eligibility based on cart value, location, or customer segment using automated shipping workflows.

 -

-Carrier comparison: Integrate with multiple shipping carriers and compare real-time rates, delivery speeds, and RTO rates, to select the most efficient and cost-effective option.
+Carrier comparison: Integrate with multiple shipping carriers via our multi-carrier software and compare real-time rates, delivery speeds, and RTO rates, to select the most efficient and cost-effective option.

 -

-Returns management: Enable seamless free return shipping with trackable workflows that improve customer satisfaction.
+Returns management: Enable seamless free return shipping with trackable workflows using our returns management software that improves customer satisfaction.

 -